beginner-corp/docs.begin.com/src/shared/docs/en/guides/apollo-graphql.md

     })()
   </script>
 ```
-When the page loads we make a call to our GraphQL API then display the results.
+When the page loads the code above uses fetch to `post` to the GraphQL API then display the results.

 > 💡 **Learn more!** about [HTTP functions in Begin apps](/en/http-functions/provisioning/).